Skip to content

 Why remove the Microsoft Store icon?

-Many users prefer a minimalist desktop.
-The Microsoft Store icon is pinned by default, which creates taskbar clutter.
-Removing it gives you more space for apps you use daily.
-It helps you focus on your work without extra distractions.
+Many people prefer a clean desktop.
+The Microsoft Store icon is pinned by default, which can clutter your taskbar.
+Removing it gives you more space for the apps you use every day.
+It helps you focus on your tasks without unnecessary distractions.

 What happens when done?

 When you remove the icon, it disappears from your taskbar.
-The app remains installed on your computer.
+The app itself remains installed on your computer.
 You can still open it by searching in the Start menu.
-Nothing else changes on your system.
+Nothing else on your system is affected.

-You do not need admin privileges for this method.
+You do not need administrator privileges for this method.

 1. Find the Microsoft Store icon on your taskbar.